Whether you've grown up in the country, or are leaving the city for greener pastures, building in rural areas offers many benefits.

 - Your modular home is delivered around 90% complete, the work to install and add finishing touches is much less disruptive and our team will only be on your site for up to 6 weeks.

-- Our pre-stressed concrete slab footing design requires less siteworks, and minimal penetrations into the ground, lowering the environmental impact on-site.
+- Our pre-stressed concrete slab footing design requires fewer site works, and minimal penetrations into the ground, lowering the environmental impact on-site.

 Modular home designs, also known as prefabricated homes, differ significantly from in-situ buildings in the country, as the majority of the construction takes place off-site.